dotLorenzo/Image-Recognition/README.md

 # Image-Recognition (Machine Learning)

-Classify characters from the Dragon Ball Series (Kid Goku, Krillin, Tienshinhan) with accuracy of 73%.
+Classify characters from the Dragon Ball Series (Kid Goku, Krillin, Tienshinhan) with accuracy of 73% using a CNN.

 See Jupyter notebook file.
 The saved model 'dragon-ball-classifier-3.h5' should be used if one wants to use this for classification.